 When I was born, my dad gave me the name Cedric so I could be a playwright without having the burden of picking a pseudonym.
 At a young age, he used to read me short stories by Dostoevsky.
 My parents told me that I used to get angry during Dostoevsky-time and throw books across the room.
 I think this was my first rejection towards fiction.
 When I was in the 4th grade, unbeknownst to me, my teacher was going to fail me because she thought that I was unable to read.
 I remember going on a family trip to South Dakota and reading the road signs out loud as we drove by.
 A surprise to my parents because they also thought that I couldn’t read.
-When asked by my teachers why my reading grades were so bad, I replied: “I don’t want to read the stupid frog books”.
+When asked by my teachers why my reading grades were so bad, I replied “I don’t want to read the stupid frog books”.
 While Frog and Toad Together and Fox with Socks appealed to the average 4th grader, I preferred checking out informational books like How to Draw or How to Fold Origami or textbooks about insects.
 Even as a child I was a curious explorer.
 This about sums up my educational experience.
-I was never really committed to the education program and I discovered that many of my thoughts were different than my peers.
+I was never really committed to the education program and I discovered that many of my interests were different than my peers.

 I remember being coerced into going to a Riot Fest concert with one of my co-workers around my 25th birthday.
 I didn’t have my camera with me so when I lost my co-worker I found myself alone with nothing to do.
 It was at this point that I realized what “fun” meant.
 I remember being so excited that evening that when I got home I had to explain it to my brother.
 “Fun” is the social situation of standing around drinking with your ‘friends’ and not doing anything productive at all; or more to the point, fun is not doing anything productive at all.

 What I love about reality is that you don’t have to imagine the ridiculous, often it already exists.
 I believe that art should be a subjective experience and that the motifs that I place within my artwork should only start the conversation.
 I think I paint realistically because I want to show people the world that I see through my lens.